frederickcwong/backup-runner/README.md

 - **CRON_SCHEDULE** - standard 5-field cron schedule expression.
 Use [this site](https://crontab.guru/) to
   help setting the desire schedule (\*default: 0 2 \* \* \*\*, at 2am daily).

+- **SHOURTRRR_URL** - the shoutrrr url for remote notifications.
+Use [this documentation](https://containrrr.dev/shoutrrr) to
+  configure this url.
+No notification will be sent if this url is not set.
+Note: store this url in secrets instead of the docker compose file.

+- **WARNING_THRESHOLD_MB** - the threshold in MB for the warning message.
+The warning message will be included in the notification if the space available in `/backup/media` is less than the threshold.
+It is default to `WARNING_THRESHOLD_MB=2000` (i.e. 2000MB).

 ## Volume Mappings